bodias/machine-learning/projects/capstone/capstone_report_template.md

 3. Train a state of the art model with imputed data - XGBoost - and analyse its prediction results over a validation set.

 #### Random Forest
 The baseline model, Random Forest, will be trained with the **preprocessed train data, without NaN values**.
-During this stage the sklearn *RandomForestClassifier()* will be used with its default parameters, using cross-validation with 10 folds.
+During this stage the sklearn *RandomForestClassifier()* will be used with its default parameters, using cross-validation with 5 folds.
 The scoring function is 'roc_auc'.

 ![Random Forest score](home_credit/images/baseline_score.png)

+The AUC score over the test set submitted to Kaggle was XX.

 #### XGBoost
 Now the competition winner XGBoost will be trained with the **preprocessed train data, including NaN values**.
 As discussed before in this document, XGBoost can handle missing data and so it will be used with its default parameters.
-The remaining settings will be kept : cross-validation with 10 folds and scoring function is 'roc_auc'.
+The remaining settings will be kept : cross-validation with 5 folds and scoring function is 'roc_auc'.

 ![XGBoost score](home_credit/images/xgboost_score.png)

+The AUC score over the test set submitted to Kaggle was XX.

 To check if the data imputation process really degrade the final score, let's also train a XGBoost classifier with **preprocessed train data, without NaN values**, the same dataset used with Random Forest.
 All the remaining settings are the same as the two previous runs.